Blippo+

-Blippo+ (or Blippo Plus) is an experimental live action FMV New Wave, Off-Cable TV simulator game developed by Yacht, Telefantasy Studios, and Noble Robot, and published by Panic.
-It was first announced on December 12, 2024 as a game for the Playdate.
-The Playdate version released on May 29, 2025 as a bonus game for the Season 2 bundle pack.
-The full color version was later released on Steam, Itch.io and Nintendo Switch on September 23, 2025.
-Blippo+ is currently considered to be the first Panic-developed game to be released on both the Playdate system as well as onto major platforms.
+Blippo+ is a full-motion video television simulation video game developed by Yacht, Telefantasy Studios, Noble Robot, and Dustin Mierau, and published by Panic.
+The game simulates a collection of linear television broadcasts, each with their own live-action programs, which can be watched and switched between by the player to recreate the experience of channel surfing public-access television.

+It was first announced for the handheld black and white console Playdate.
+A full color version was later announced and released for PC and console.

+Blippo+ is the first Panic-developed game to be released for both Playdate and other major gaming platforms.

 Premise and gameplay

 In Blippo+, the player receives transmissions from the fictional alien planet Blip.
 This comes in the form of the planet's principal TV service provider, also called Blippo+.
 By consuming the alien media, players piece together the culture of Planet Blip and uncover the mystery of a space anomaly nicknamed "The Bend."

-Gameplay consists of channel surfing via Blippo+'s Electronic Program Guide (EPG), receiving messages from the network, and reading through text content.
+Gameplay consists of channel surfing via Blippo+'s Electronic program guide (EPG), receiving messages from the network, and reading through text content.
 Writer and producer Claire L. Evans described Blippo+ as "a six hour science-fiction movie disguised as a television network disguised as a video game."

-The game contains 11 batches of 1-minute television programs, with each batch containing of 45-50 different episodes spread across 9-10 different channels.
+The game contains 11 batches of 1-minute television programs, with each batch containing of 45–50 different episodes spread across 9–10 different channels.
 Programs play in real-time similar to traditional linear television.
 The entire programming block repeats on a 5-minute loop.
 An additional channel called Femtofax contains text content and serves as a forum-like service for fictional subscribers to the Blippo+ service.
-The 10th batch ends the story of Blippo+ while the 11th is just the credits and outtakes.
+The 10th batch ends the story of Blippo+ while the 11th contains credits and outtakes for the individual programs and the project itself.

 Versions

-Gameplay features and graphical elements vary between the Playdate and Windows/Switch versions of Blippo+, but the core video and text content is similar across both versions.
+Gameplay features and graphical elements vary between the Playdate ("Pee Dee") version and PC/console ("Color") versions of Blippo+, but the core video and text content is similar across both versions.

-Playdate version
+"Pee Dee" version

-Upon launching the game, Players must use the Playdate's crank and gyroscope to align and lock on to the alien signal, after which they can access the EPG.
+Upon launching the Playdate version of the game, players must use the Playdate's crank and gyroscope to align and lock on to the alien signal, after which they can access the EPG.
 The game runs on a 11-week real-time cycle, where every Thursday replaces the batch of content available to watch.
 Players cannot navigate between batches.
 The "Desktop Electronic Program Guide" (DEPG) page on the official Blippo+ website indicates which week the game is currently on, and what programs and channels are currently available.
 This is meant to simulate real TV as it allows each person to talk to the community about what they might have missed and catch up in the process.

+The Pee Dee version was programmed by Dustin Mierau.